ruelneuman/full-stack-open/README.md

 Projects:
 - [Course Info 2](https://github.com/ruelneuman/full-stack-open/tree/master/part2/courseinfo2) - A continuation of the project from the part 1 that has been refactored into a more maintainable structure
 - [Countries](https://github.com/ruelneuman/full-stack-open/tree/master/part2/countries) - A page that pulls country and weather data from 3rd party APIs as the user searches for country names.
-- [Phonebook Frontend](https://github.com/ruelneuman/full-stack-open/tree/master/part2/phonebook) - A phonebook frontend that displays and filters phonebook entries.
+- [Phonebook Front End](https://github.com/ruelneuman/full-stack-open/tree/master/part2/phonebook) - A phonebook front end that displays and filters phonebook entries.
 New entries can be added, deleted, or modified.
 [JSON server](https://github.com/typicode/json-server) is used as a mock REST API.

 ## Part 3 - [Programming a Server with Node.js and Express](https://fullstackopen.com/en/part3)